Email Address Requirements

 Sending email over the campus backbone gives us a high level of confidence that email will not be read by someone for whom it was not intended

-Email address custodian: Office of the Registrar in cooperation with ISIS Campus Community Committee
+Email address custodian: Office of the Registrar in cooperation with SIS Campus Community Committee

 Email service provider (email assigned and maintained): Division of Information Technology (DoIT)

 All students are responsible for activating their NetID and their email account.
 The university assigned student email account shall be the university's preferred means of communication with all students attending the UW-Madison.
 Students are responsible for all information sent to them via their university assigned email account.
 If a student chooses to forward their university email account, he or she is responsible for all information, including attachments, sent to any other email account.